-- 1. Sending an article already written, before sending a query letter. - 2.
+- 1. Sending an article already written before sending a query letter. - 2.
 Not being familiar with the magazine before sending a query letter.
-(It's amazing how many people think they can write for a magazine they've never seen.
-Sending a query that concludes, "Please send me a sample of your magazine," is a sure road to failure.)
+It's amazing how many people think they can write for a magazine they've never seen.
 Subscribe, download a free sample on our website, or pick up a copy from an Airstream dealer or friend before you start your query letter. - 3.
 Asking for pre-payment, a higher rate than other authors get, or other special terms when we haven't gotten to know each other first. - 4.
 Suggesting an article about yourself, or "my first Airstream experience".
-We get that query every month. - 5.
-Writing in the first person when it isn't absolutely necessary. - 6.
-Being unwilling to accept editing or suggestions.
-Writers need to be flexible to be successful! - 7.
-Failing to do good research or check your facts and spelling.
-(It shows in the finished product.) - 8.
+We get that query every month.
+(If your story is really good, we might assign a freelance writer from our staff to interview you instead.) - 5.
+Proposing to write an article about your own Airstream.
+If it's really interesting we might assign a writer. - 6.
+Writing in the first person when it isn't absolutely necessary.

+- 7. Being unwilling to accept editing or suggestions.
+Writers need to be flexible to be successful! - 8.
+Failing to check your facts.
+(It shows in the finished product.) - 9.
 Plagiarism, or drawing too heavily from other published sources.
-We check. - 9.
+We check. - 10.
 Being afraid to send a query!
 Sure, this may all be intimidating and you may have no prior professional writing experience, but if you've got the right attitude and can write clearly, we want to hear from you!